Kesava-S/Automaitee/README.md

-# Kondamaal Website
+# kondamaal AutoTech Website

-This is a prototype website for Kondamaal, a Marketing Automation company.
+This is a prototype website for kondamaal AutoTech, a Marketing Automation company.

 ## Features